pushpit21jain/colors/README.md

 # colors
-The Color.xml having all colors for your xml file
+The colors.xml having all colors for your xml file